aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/03_crystal.md

 * The long Hermann-Mauguin label for the group.
 * The particular choice of axes/origin/setting for the group.
 For instance, H and R mean hexagonal and rhombohedral axes, respectively.
-In monoclinic groups, choice gives the priviledged axis, etc.
+In monoclinic groups, choice gives the privileged axis, etc.
 * The crystal system.
 * The space group type in Hall notation.